Every summer, the Marine Corps hosts a weekly Sunset Parade at the Marine Corps War Memorial (also known as the Iwo Jima Memorial).

 METRO:

-There is very limited public parking which is available on a first come first serve basis.
+There is minimal public parking available on a first-come, first-serve basis.

-The nearest metro stations to the Iwo Jima Memorial are either Arlington National Cemetery Metro Station or Rosslyn Metro Station, which are both on the blue line.
+The nearest metro stations to the Iwo Jima Memorial are Arlington National Cemetery Metro Station or Rosslyn Metro Station, both on the Blue Line.

 From ANC Metro:

-Walk straight over the small grassy hill in front of you, passing the Netherlands Carillon Bell Tower on your left.
-The Marines Corps Memorial will be straight ahead.
+Walk straight over the small grassy hill before you, passing the Netherlands Carillon Bell Tower on your left.
+The Marine Corps Memorial will be straight ahead.
 (20 min walk).

-Please note that the Arlington Metro Station closes before the parade is over so you will need to use Rosslyn Metro after the event.
+Please note that the Arlington Metro Station closes before the parade ends, so you must use Rosslyn Metro after the event.

 From Rosslyn Metro:

-Head south on Fort Myer Dr. toward Wilson Blvd.
-Eventually take a left on Meade Street.
-You will see the Iwo Jima Memorial on your left (15 min. walk).
+Head south on Fort Myers Dr. toward Wilson Blvd.
+Eventually, take a left on Meade Street.
+The Iwo Jima Memorial is on your left (15-minute walk).

 For more detailed instructions, read our Iwo Jima Memorial Guide.